For daily wit & wisdom, sign up for the Almanac newsletter.

-We’ll let you in on a little secret that it take many gardeners a few years to figure out: Soil is the bedrock of any successful garden and fall is the best time for soil-build for next season.
+We’ll let you in on a little secret that it take many gardeners a few years to figure out: Soil is the bedrock of any successful garden and late fall is the best time for soil-build for next season.

 Remember soil is not dirt.
 Soil is live organic matter teeming with microbial life!